The mumblings of a Christian autistic husband, dad, IT guy and amateur radio operator - Will Brokenbourgh / AF7EC

 • When you've made the wholehearted decision to leave an empty, meaningless and sinful life behind and want to truly follow Jesus, talk to God, either in your head or out loud and tell him the following, sincerely and honestly:

 "Heavenly Father, I know that in the past I have broken your laws and my sins have separated me from you.
 I really am truly sorry.
 I am now ready to turn away from my past sinful life and turn to you.
 Please forgive me, and please help me from sinning again.
 I believe that your son, Jesus Christ, died for my sins, was resurrected from the dead, is alive, and hears my prayer.
-I invite Jesus to become the Lord of my life, to rule and reign in my heart starting this very moment.
+I invite Jesus to become the Lord of my life, to rule in my heart starting this very moment.
 Please send your Holy Spirit to help me obey You, and to do Your will for the rest of my life.
 I pray this in Jesus' name, Amen."